jsa2/AzureAutoDiagnostic/readme.md

 **Alternative for security research**

-✅ This solution removes the requirement for creating individual Azure olicies per resource type.
+✅ This solution removes the requirement for creating individual Azure policies per resource type.
 As long as the resource type supports the [Diagnostic settings](https://docs.microsoft.com/en-us/rest/api/monitor/diagnostic-settings/create-or-update) API in Azure Resource Manager.
 The goal of this tool is to gather diagnostic data of resources for security research with fire & forget mechanism.

 **Solution image**